-We've dug through the entire list of movies available and have put together a solid binge list of the very best movies on Disney Plus.
+We've dug through the entire list of movies available and have put together a solid binge list of the very best movies on Disney+ .

-If you’re looking to stream Disney Plus, there’s a healthy lineup of compatible devices available (and more than likely, a device you already own).
-There are the usual mobile and tablet suspects (iPhone and Android), then there are set-top boxes such as Apple TV, streaming media devices like Chromecast and Fire TV Stick, gaming consoles like PlayStation 4 and Xbox One, and Samsung, LG, Sony and TCL Smart TVs.
+If you’re looking to watch Disney+, there’s a healthy line-up of compatible streaming devices available (see our recommendations here).
+There are the usual mobile and tablet suspects (iPhone and Android), then there are set-top boxes such as Apple TV, streaming media devices like Chromecast and Fire TV Stick, gaming consoles (PlayStation and Xbox) and Samsung, LG, Sony and TCL Smart TVs.

-If you don’t have a compatible device, you can always stream Disney Plus via your web browser on PC or Mac.
+If you don’t have a compatible device, you can always stream Disney+ via your web browser on PC or Mac.

 - Apple TV

 - PlayStation 5